globus/action-provider-tools/docs/source/setting_up_auth.rst

 - the full scope string: ``"https://auth.globus.org/scopes/$CLIENT_ID/action_all"``
 - the suffix: ``"action_all"``

-The full string is globally unique.
+The full scope string is globally unique.
 Even if another application registers ``action_all``, it won't conflict with your application's scope.
 The suffix is only unique to your application.